ibm-cloud-docs/codeengine/deploy-job.md

 After you create your job, you can submit it.
 See [Run a job](#run-job).

-## Create a job from images in a private repository
+## Create a job from images in a private registry
 {: #create-job-private}

-Create your job that uses an image in a private repository or registry such as private Docker Hub.
+Create your job that uses an image in a private registry such as private Docker Hub.
 You can create a job from the console or with the CLI.
 {: shortdesc}

 **Before you begin**

-In order to pull images from a private repository, you must first create a private repository.
-For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
-After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
+In order to pull images from a private registry, you must first create a private registry.
+For example, to create a private Docker Hub registry, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
+After you create a private registry, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

-### Creating a job that references an image in private repository with the console
+### Creating a job that references an image in private registry with the console
 {: #create-job-private-console}

-Create a job configuration that uses an image in a private repository with the {{site.data.keyword.codeengineshort}} console.
+Create a job configuration that uses an image in a private registry with the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

-Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private repository, you must first add access to the repository, pull the image, and then create your job configuration.
+Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private registry, you must first add access to the registry, pull the image, and then create your job configuration.

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Run your container image**.